Los Angeles Times, newsroom union reach tentative agreement

 The agreement also includes a 2.5% raise in the contract's second and third years.

-The guild is part of the NewsGuild sector of the Communications Workers of America and represents most non-management newsroom employees.
+The guild, formed nearly two years ago, is part of the NewsGuild sector of the Communications Workers of America.

+It represents most non-management newsroom employees including reporters, columnists, data journalists, copy editors, librarians, web producers, audio producers, page designers, photographers and videographers.

+"This is what we fought for," guild co-chair Carolina A. Miranda said in a statement on the agreement.